-Skepticism and fear about therapy helping with sex-related issues is completely normal and something we encounter with most individuals or couples seeking sex therapy.
-Feelings of hopelessness are totally natural given the amount of energy you may have already put into improving the situation.
+Skepticism and fear about therapy helping with sex and intimacy-related issues is completely normal and something we encounter with most individuals or couples of all genders and orientations seeking sex therapy.
+Feelings of hopelessness about low or no sex drive, inability to reach orgasm, or mismatched sexual desire between partners are totally natural given the amount of energy you may have already put into improving the situation.

-Added to that skepticism is the reality that sex is a topic loaded with meaning and vulnerability, making it very difficult for most of us to even talk about.
-Between 35 and 50 percent of people will experience a long-term sexual issue at some point, thus while it may not always be easy to bring up the topic of sexual concerns, they are certainly not uncommon.
+Added to that skepticism is the reality that sex and intimacy are topics loaded with meaning and vulnerability, making them very difficult for most of us to even talk about.
+Between 35 and 50 percent of people will experience a long-term sexual issue at some point, thus while it may not always be easy to bring up the topic of sexual concerns, especially when it comes to low sex drive or sexual disfunction, these issues are certainly not uncommon.

 A sex therapist is a clinician who has been specially trained to work skillfully and compassionately with individuals and couples of all genders and orientations, without bias.
 Treatment approaches and methods used in sex therapy are all based on principles, techniques, and research that is governed by the American Association of Sexual Educators, Counselors, and Therapists (AASECT).
 Sex Therapy does not ever involve physical instruction or observation of any type of a sex act by the therapist.
 While this may already be quite obvious, misconceptions about sex therapy abound so please know that any educational materials or homework is completed outside of the session and all persons participating in the session will always be clothed and maintain professional boundaries at all times.